Linear stability of flow in a 90-degree bend: Linear stability

+Figure \ref{a30_eigenfun3D_minor} shows selected minor eigenfunctions at $Re=1400$: $\beta=1.0$(a), $\beta=0.4$(b,real part).
+In the figure \ref{a30_spectraDelta1modes} these modes are indicated by filled rectangles and empty circles, respectively.
+From figure \ref{a30_spectraDelta1modes} ones can see that several periodic modes have forks.
+As example, the leading periodic $C$-mode (empty rectangles in Figure \ref{a30_spectraDelta1modes}) at $\beta\approx0.44$ branches into two real ones (filled rectangles in the same figure), upper and lower.
+There is a real $C$-mode exists near the branching point.
+With a further increase in $\beta$, the upper branch corresponds to instability inside the recirculation bubble $V1$, and the lower branch corresponds to $V2$.
+The patterns shown in figure \ref{a30_eigenfun3D_minor} (b) correspond to the oblique modes that are observed in the plane channel.
+It can significantly affect the stability with the small curvature channel\cite{park2014streamwise}.

 The dependences of the critical Reynolds numbers on the bending radius are given in table \ref{a30_critReFromDelta}.
 The critical Reynolds number increases almost ten times by increasing the bending parameter, and when $\delta=2.5$ it has the same order of magnitude as for the plane flow.
+The corresponding critical modes are real.